 Yet, there is nothing wrong with the classic book writing process, but that doesn’t mean it has to be the only way of conceiving a book.

-Why not embracing the open-source philosophy for writing books too?
-There are advantages for such an endeavor:
+Why not embrace the open-source philosophy for writing books too?
+There are advantages to such an endeavor: